juju/docs/src/en/users-creating.md

 Send the command to Jon.
 The registration string contained in the command you send encodes the addresses of the controller.
-All Jon must do is enter the command on a client system with Juju installed and with internet access:
+All Jon must do is enter the command on a client system with Juju installed and that is able to access the target controller's network:

 ```bash
 juju register